PabloCorso/eol-decentralized-cup/README.md

     3. For this top levels, the player points are calculated as in normal cups, without any skips.

-In this example of potential rules there are a few variable to define:
+In this example of potential rules there are a few variables to define:
 - Duration of the cup (e.g. 1 month).
 - How many levels are counted in the results (e.g. only Top 5 most popular levels get into the results).
 - Limit of levels that can be uploaded per player/day/week. (e.g. players can upload up to 5 levels per week, up to 1 per day).
 Note that people could upload levels without really having to play the cup.

-If 10 players contributed with levels for a 1 month cup with 5 levels per week tops each, the cup would have a aprox. maximum of 10 players * 4 weeks * 5 levels = 200 levels.
+If 10 players contributed with levels for a 1 month cup with 5 levels per week tops each, the cup would have an aprox. maximum of 10 players * 4 weeks * 5 levels = 200 levels.

 # Potential issues and solutions